open-formulieren/open-forms/docs/developers/backend/service-fetch.rst

 - any query parameters
 - any expression to apply to the response

-While the form is being filled in by a user, the method :meth:`openforms.submissions.form_logic.evaluate_form_logic` performs the request specified in the logic rule action if the trigger evaluates to ``True``.
+While the form is being filled in by a user, the :meth:`openforms.submissions.form_logic.evaluate_form_logic` method performs the request specified in the logic rule action if the trigger evaluates to ``True``.

-The data in the response from the external service is processed with any expression (jq or json-logic) specified in the configuration.
+The data in the response from the external service is processed with any expression (``jq`` or JsonLogic) specified in the configuration.
 The result is set as the value field of the :class:`SubmissionValueVariable` referenced in the logic rule action.